 Teaching children to enjoy being read to.
-Staff will involve them in shared reading, word recognition, memorization and recognition of oral language patterns, even though they may not yet be able to connect them to print.
-Children should learn and know most letters and some book sense, left to right, front to back, right side up.
+Staff will involve them in shared reading, word recognition, memorization, and recognition of oral language patterns, even though they may not yet be able to connect them to print.
+Children should learn and know most letters and some book sense, left to right, front to back, and right side up.
 Beginning to make the connection between oral language and written material and read own writing.
 Pretend read and retell familiar literature.
-Read some words, use memory and pictures to gain meaning from material.
+Read some words, and use memory and pictures to gain meaning from the material.

 Objective for Emergent and Beginning Writing

-Teaching children that drawing conveys message.
+Teaching children that drawing conveys a message.
 Children learn to copy letters, words, or sentences from the environment.
 Begin to use familiar letters and words as labels and write some familiar words from memory.
-Write with guidance, beginning to use spacing to define word boundaries, may use beginning, middle and ending letters to represent words.
+Write with guidance, beginning to use spacing to define word boundaries, may use beginning, middle, and ending letters to represent words.

 Objective for Math and Science

-For children to begin to understand simple math concepts, enjoy the challenge of problem solving, and gain an appreciation for the world around them.
+For children to begin to understand simple math concepts, enjoy the challenge of problem-solving, and gain an appreciation for the world around them.
 Begins to understand the basic laws of nature.

 Objectives for Social Development